 London EC1V 0HB

-Gerbrand Tholen is a senior lecturer in Sociology and Director of Research (internal).
+Gerbrand Tholen is a Reader in Sociology and Director of Research of the department of Sociology and Criminology.
 His research interests are centred around education, skills, jobs, occupations and the labour market.
-He has previously examined issues of skill utilisation, graduate work, elite education, labour market mobility, income inequality, skill formation and the global labour market as well as social theory.
+He has previously examined issues of skill utilisation, graduate work, elite education, labour market mobility, income inequality, skill formation and the global labour market, and social theory.